 Human.
 Never produce a light.
 That was a warning.
 Those who bring light here, no matter who, will not be forgiven.

-Whether it is a person or place uniting them, Leydia, originally Ledia, (レディア) produced a number of followers dedicated to the God of Disease Galib, or Galiv. (ガリヴ) Although their uniforms seem to be divided by sex, the male “pyromancers” also cast sorceries, with the witches additionally casting hexes and miracles.
-Considering that these men wield magic swords for catalysts and not pyromancy flames, their pyromancy is closer to sorcery — the flame-conjuring witches’ unique magic staff specializes only in sorceries, miracles, and hexes, after all.
+Whether it is a person or place uniting them, Leydia, or Ledia, (レディア) produced a number of followers to the God of Disease Galib, or Galiv. (ガリヴ) Although their uniforms seem to be divided by sex, the male “pyromancers” also cast sorceries, with the witches additionally casting hexes and miracles.
+Considering that these men wield magic swords for catalysts and not pyromancy flames, their pyromancy is closer to sorcery — the flame-conjuring witches’ unique magic staff likewise specializes only in sorceries, miracles, and hexes.
 Regardless of the technicalities, however, this variety in spellcraft reveals a breadth of knowledge unseen in many magical practitioners.
 Furthermore, the Leydia disciples’ emphasis on magic must tie into their worship of Galib, or else why immerse themselves in it to begin with?
 Given that the god is fittingly represented by the graphic for toxins and contagions, why not employ weapons poisoned with pathogens like the staves Drangleic sorcers typically use?
 Because these acolytes had grander plans.

 Hood of a witch of Ledia.